-On August 1, 2013, the Board increased the number of directors to eight and elected Frank Mancuso, Jr. and Dr. Arnon Dreyfuss to the Board to serve until the next annual meeting or until their successors are duly elected and qualified.
-On August 20, 2013, Peter Morawetz, PhD, resigned as a director of the Company.
-On August 21, 2013, Lawrence W. Gadbaw resigned as a director and Chairman of the Board of the Company.
-Also on August 21, 2013, the Board (i) appointed Joshua Kornberg, a current director and the Company's Chief Executive Officer, as the interim Chairman of the Board, effective immediately, (ii) reduced the board size to six directors effective as of the date of the Annual Meeting and (iii) nominated six directors (Dr. Arnon Dreyfuss, Ricardo Koenigsberger, Joshua Komberg, Frank Mancuso, Jr., Thomas J. McGoldrick, and Andrew P. Reding) for re-election at the Annual Meeting.
+On August 1, 2013, the Board increased the number of directors to eight and elected Frank Mancuso, Jr. and Dr. Armon Dreyfuss to the Board to serve until the next annual meeting or until their successors are duly elected and qualified.
+In addition, on August \\\, 2013, the Board nominated five directors (Dr. Armon Dreyfuss, Ricardo Koenigsberger, Joshua Kornberg, Frank Mancuso, Jr., and Andrew P. Reding) for re-election at the Annual Meeting, and elected Joshua Kornberg as the interim Chairman of the Board.